Vintage Shopping- tips from a pro

 Gloves or bare handed?
 If you're shopping at a regular retail thrift store you shouldn't need gloves unless you have very sensitive skin.
-Most large retail thrift stores fumigate their stuff with a chemical that could bother you.
+Most large retail thrift stores fumigate their stuff with a chemical that shouldn't but could bother you.
 And if you're shopping where you're pawing thru masses of jumbled goods, you may want to consider gloves to protect yourself from glass, pins or worse.
 I often shop the Goodwill outlet store (the bins) where you shop like this.
-Personally I don't wear gloves but am meither squeamish OR a germaphobe.
-I sort slowly and methodically feeling fabric while watching for dangerous stuff but I occasionally get cuts.
+Personally I don't wear gloves but am neither squeamish OR a germaphobe.
+I sort slowly and methodically, feeling fabric while watching for dangerous stuff but I do occasionally get cuts.
 You'll be glad you have sanitizer and bandaids in your supplies.

 Small flashlight?
 This is a lifesaver if you're somewhere with lousy lighting.
 You can't crawl in attics or see in old closets or basements without one.
 Your phone light will help but don't count on using it long enough if your battery is low.